mq12001/data-science-S2023/challenges/c01-titanic-assignment.md

 **Observations**:

-- More females survived from 1st and 2nd class
+- More females than males survived from 1st and 2nd class
-- Equal gender survival rates in 3rd class
+- Equal numbers of each gender survived in 3rd class
-- Many more men survived from crew
+- Many more men than women survived from crew
 - More Crew survived in general than any class of passenger
 - These differences may be because there were many more crew in general than specific class of passenger